maovidal/buildroot_intel_stick_STK1AW32SC/the_journey.md

 dd bs=4M if=./disk.img of=/dev/mmcblk0 conv=fsync oflag=direct
 ```

-However, this a better way to do it.
+However, this a better way to do it:

 The Kernel generated in the 4th attempt still lacks USB mass storage support.
-Here it is the change on the `linux.fragment` file:
+Here it is the change on the `linux.fragment` file that includes it:
 https://github.com/MrMauro/buildroot_intel_stick_STK1AW32SC/commit/1cc0df7bcd0237914d25da751c215ac915447eec

-Once built, the resulting image can be transferred to the USB boot drive and also copied to a different USB drive so we get a bootable one, and another to be the source that we will copy to the eMMC.
+Once built, the resulting image can be transferred to the USB boot drive (the *USB boot*) and also *copied* to a different USB drive, which we will call the *USB data* to differentiate.
+The result should be:
+- *USB boot* to boot the Intel Stick
+- *USB data* formatted with FAT, that will have a copy the `drive.img` file.

-After booting, assuming the source of the image is on `/dev/sdb2` we issue the following to mount the USB with the image to transfer:
+After booting, assuming the *USB data* is on `/dev/sdb2` we issue the following to mount it:

 ``` shell
 mount /dev/sdb2 /mnt